marionlamoureux/ozone_lab/README.md

 #### Symlinks

 Symlinks are relevant when s3 operation required.
-You do not create a bucket within the volume srv but you symlink a bucket in it
+You do not create a bucket within the volume srv but you symlink a bucket in it: by default, all the buckets of the /s3v volume can be accessed with S3 interface but only the (Ozone) buckets of the /s3v volumes are exposed.
+To make any other buckets available with the S3 interface a “symbolic linked” bucket can be created between 2 buckets like so:

 ```console
 ozone sh bucket link o3://ozone/volsh/bucketsh o3://ozone/volsh/bucketsymlink